mechmotum/baby-vibration/README.rst

 **Do not commit the configuration file to Git.**

-The ``Trillingen-Project_Dec2024`` is currently a private mountable directory share on TU Delft netowrk.
+The ``Trillingen-Project_Dec2024`` is currently a private mountable directory share on TU Delft network.
 The data will be shared in a public repository in the future.

 Install conda then create and activate the environment::